Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Introduction

-Methods that use both upwind and downwind operators can naturally be viewed as {\em perturbed Runge--Kutta methods}.
-Although they are also connected to additive RK methods (see \cite{higueras2005a,higueras2006}), in the present work we will employ the perturbation viewpoint, and refer to methods that use downwind discretization as perturbed RK methods.

-During the last quarter century, a number of additional authors have studied monotonicity for methods that use downwind discretization.
-The main motivation for this work has been to break the ``order barrier'' that restricts explicit RK methods to order four, or to find new methods with larger SSP coefficients.
-In this context, numerical optimization of the SSP coefficient for RK methods with negative coefficients was conducted for explicit methods in \cite{ruuth2004,ruuth2006,gottlieb2006} and for implicit methods in \cite{ketcheson2011a}.
+During the last quarter century, a number of additional authors have studied monotonicity for methods that use $\ft$ (see e.g., \cite{shu1988,gottlieb1998total,ruuth2004,higueras2005a,higueras2006,ruuth2006,gottlieb2006,DoHiMa,Higueras2010,ketcheson2011a}).
+The main motivation for this work has been to break the ``order barrier'' that restricts explicit Runge--Kutta methods to order four and to find new methods with larger SSP coefficient \cite{shu1988,gottlieb1998total,ruuth2004,higueras2005a,higueras2006,ruuth2006,gottlieb2006,ketcheson2011a}), or to explain why some non-SSP methods preserve strong stability properties like non-negativity and a discrete maximum principle \cite{DoHiMa,Higueras2010}.
+In this context, numerical optimization of the SSP coefficient for Runge--Kutta methods with negative coefficients was conducted for explicit methods in \cite{ruuth2004,ruuth2006,gottlieb2006} and for implicit methods in \cite{ketcheson2011a}.
 In each case, optimization was carried out over methods with a specified order and number of stages.

-The present work stems from a different motivation.
-Monotonicity preservation is not the only numerical property of interest in applications, and practitioners may wish to use a particular integrator that has small or zero SSP coefficient.
-Our goal is then to perturb the prescribed method in order to achieve larger monotonicity-preserving timesteps.
-Little work has been done in this direction, because it is not known how to find the best perturbation for a given method.
-That problem is the main focus of this work.
-Most of our results concern only explicit methods, although one major result (Theorem \ref{thm:feasible}) pertains also to implicit methods.
+Methods that use both $f$ and $\ft$ can naturally be viewed as {\em perturbed Runge--Kutta methods}.
+Although they are also connected to additive Runge--Kutta methods (see \cite{higueras2005a,higueras2006}), in the present work we will employ the perturbation viewpoint, and refer to methods that use downwind discretization as perturbed Runge--Kutta methods.